Bayou Wildlife Park

 Angleton • 979-922-1037

-The 44,000-acre park features salt and freshwater marshes and is home to more than 300 species of bird.
-Salt Lake, Nicks Lake and Lost Lake are ideal for nature watching and fishing.
-Visitors can find geese, ducks and sandhill cranes or fish for speckled trout, red drum, flounder and croaker.
+The 44,000-acre park features salt and freshwater marshes and is home to more than 300 bird species.
+Salt, Nicks, and Lost lakes are ideal for nature watching and fishing.
+Visitors can see geese, ducks and sandhill cranes at the lakes, or fish for speckled trout, red drum, flounder and croaker.

 Baytown Historical Museum

 The museum is located in the old Baytown Post Office.
 The origin of the museum dates back to May 14, 1970, when the city of Baytown formed a historical committee to look into establishing a historical museum.
 Highlights include artifacts pertaining to local and pioneer history.